cs-education/classTranscribe/student_faq.md

 ### More questions?

-Please email me at omelvin2@illinois.edu.
+Please email us at classtranscribe@gmail.com.